NewEconoLab/NNS-EN/nns_protocol.rst

 Placing a Bid
 --------------

-Opening a bid is initiates placing a bid, which lasts for 72 hours, during which time any standard address (account) can submit an encrypted quote and pay a NNC deposit.
+Opening a bid is initiates placing a bid, which lasts for 72 hours, during which time any standard address (account) can submit an encrypted quote and pay an NNC deposit.
 The bidder hides the real quote by sending a sha256 hash of the binary data of a quote and a custom set of 8-bit arbitrary characters as quotes to prevent unnecessary vicious competition.

 If the number of bidders is less than 1 person, placing a bid automatically ends, the domain name can be immediately opened for bidding.
 Revealing a bid 48 hours of revealing the bid comes after placing a bid is finished.
 During this period, bidders need to submit the quoted plaintext and encrypted string plaintext to verify the bidder's real bid.

-After the bid is revealed, deposit will be returned after system cost is deducted from it.
+After the bid is revealed, the deposit will be returned after system cost is deducted from it.
 The bidder who does not reveal the bid will be considered as having given up bidding.
 If the number of bidders is less than 1 person, the bidding ends automatically, the domain name can be opened immediately for bidding.
 Winning the bid